vespa-engine/blog/_posts/2024-03-01-announcing-long-context-colbert-in-vespa.md

 The similarity scoring between a query and a document text only uses this lone vector representation.
-Intuitively, this representation gets more diluted the longer the text is.
-In simpler terms, as the text gets longer, the representation becomes less precise—think of it like trying to sum up a whole passage (or a book) with just one word.
+Intuitively, this representation gets more diluted the longer the text is. **In simpler terms, as the text gets longer, the representation becomes less precise—think of it like trying to sum up a whole passage (or a book) with just one word**.
 A significant focus has been addressing longer input text contexts for embedding models because many retrieval tasks require searching longer texts.
 Traditional embedding models, such as those based on the vanilla BERT architecture, are usually constrained to